KSLA

 KSLA (channel 12) is a television station in Shreveport, Louisiana, United States, affiliated with CBS.
-It is owned by Gray Television alongside low-power, Class A Telemundo affiliate KTSH-CD (channel 19).
+It is owned by Gray Media alongside low-power, Class A Telemundo affiliate KTSH-CD (channel 19).
 The two stations share studios on Fairfield Avenue and Dashiel Street (southeast of I-20) in central Shreveport; KSLA's transmitter is located near St. Johns Baptist Church Road (southeast of Mooringsport and Caddo Lake) in rural northern Caddo Parish.